BMW i3 vs Genesis G80

 Feature Showdown

-The BMW i3 features a 12.3-inch touchscreen, while the Genesis G80 gets a 27-inch display.
+The BMW i3 features a 12.3-inch touchscreen paired with a 12.3-inch digital dash, while the Genesis G80 gets a 14.5-inch display and 12.3-inch instruments.
 Apple CarPlay and Android Auto are standard across both.

 The BMW i3 stands out with Harman Kardon audio that you will not find on the Genesis G80.
 The Genesis G80 counters with ventilated seats, V2L, Bang & Olufsen audio and ambient lighting.
 Which feature set matters more depends on your daily routine and priorities.